 It is usually wise to fertilize new plantings and feed regularly until they become established (2 to 3 years).
 Immature plants have undeveloped root systems that do not yet contain the resources to be completely self-sufficient for ideal growth.
 Annual bedding and vegetable plants need to be high performers with constant blooms and fruit production, but only have a one-year root system, so they do best when given regular fertilizer during the growing season.

-A few other landscape plants are notoriously needy in the fertilizer department (a.k.a. “heavy feeders”).
-These include roses and gardenias.
-We recommend feeding roses with Portland Rose Society fertilizer (15-10-10 synthetic or 5-4-4 organic), but gardenias prefer a more acidic blend, which can be found in a Rhododendron, Azalea & Camellia food or liquid fertilizer made for acid-loving plants.
+A few other landscape plants are notoriously needy in the fertilizer department.
+These “heavy feeders” include roses and gardenias.
+We recommend feeding roses with Portland Rose Society fertilizer (15-10-10 synthetic or 5-4-4 organic), while gardenias prefer a more acidic blend, such as G&B Rhododendron, Azalea & Camellia food or liquid fertilizer made for acid-loving plants.

-Depending on other maintenance and cultural practices, mature landscape plants may seldom or rarely need to be fertilized.
+Depending on other maintenance and cultural practices, mature landscape plants may seldom need to be fertilized.